Al Qaeda claims responsibility for Iraq bombings

 The Islamic State of Iraq has significantly increased its attacks this year.
 More than 1,000 Iraqis were killed in July, the highest monthly death toll since 2008, according to the United Nations.

-More than two years of civil war in neighboring Syria have aggravated deep-rooted sectarian divisions and shaken Iraq's fragile coalition of Shi'ite, Kurdish and Sunni factions.
+More than two years of civil war in neighbouring Syria have aggravated deep-rooted sectarian divisions and shaken Iraq's fragile coalition of Shi'ite, Kurdish and Sunni factions.

 The renewed violence has sparked fears of a return to the large-scale sectarian slaughter in 2006 and 2007.